Justice in a Time of Austerity

 Funding and partners

 Dr Daniel Newman from the Cardiff University School of Law and Politics will be collaborating with Jon Robins of the Justice Gap.
 The project has been funded by Cardiff University and the City law firm Ashurst.
-Throughout 2018/19, Daniel and Jon will be reporting on the impact of the 2013 legal aid cuts with regular articles available online.
+Throughout 2018/19, Daniel and Jon reported on the impact of the 2013 legal aid cuts with regular articles available online.